jzerbe/jzerbe.github.com/_posts/2022-10-31-antitrust-price-fixing-data-privacy.md

 ### Guarding health data
 Fast-forward through many years of building data pipelines to figure out what motivates people, and now I sell data authorization and security software.
-When you go into the doctor's office and hand them all of your personal information, the software I sell allows bureaucrats to make sure the other 20,000 bureaucrats of the health care provider do not see your name, weight, birthdate, address, social, preexisting conditions, and email ... unless you (the data subject, to use a technical phrase) consent.
+When you go into the doctor's office and hand them all of your personal information, the software I sell allows data managers to make sure the other 20,000 employees of the health care provider do not see your name, weight, birthdate, address, social, preexisting conditions, and email ... unless you (the data subject, to use a technical phrase) consent.
 If marketing wants to use your training data to predict who will purchase more diagnostic services or sexual pills they can only use your demographic information: age, education, ethnicity, and income range.
-Bureaucrats who use the software I sell are able to enforce those data access rules which are already mandated by law.
+Data managers who use the software I sell are able to enforce those data access rules which are already mandated by law.

-The elderly legislatures are starting to catch up and mandate these kinds of data protections at a more general level, but in many parts of the world these don't exist yet.
+The elderly legislators are starting to catch up and mandate these kinds of data protections at a more general level, but in many parts of the world these don't exist yet.
 I chat with companies which produce oil, bread, medical implants, heavy machinery, and clothing.
 They all know this is coming, but until there is a big enough fine to damage their quarterly earnings, there is no reason to do anything.